microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ---
 # Introducing Logpoints and auto-attach

-Over the past months we have been busy improving the debugging experience in VS Code, and in this post I'm going to talk about the way we think about debugging, the feedback we hear from our users, and how we are making debugging easier and simpler to use in Visual Studio Code.
+Over the past months we have been busy improving the debugging experience in Visual Studio Code, and in this post I'm going to talk about the way we think about debugging, the feedback we hear from our users, and how we are making debugging easier and simpler to use in VS Code.

-Since the early days of VS Code, we have shipped an integrated debugging experience in VS Code, as we believe debugging should be an integral part of where you write and edit your code  ––  your editor.
+Since the early days of VS Code, we have shipped with an integrated debugging experience as we believe debugging should be an integral part of where you write and edit your source code  ––  your editor.

 ![VS Code debugger](debugger.png)

-Below the surface, our debugging experience is powered by a generic debugger UI that communicates through the Debug Adapter Protocol (DAP) with a specific type of VS Code extensions that we call Debug Adapter (DA).
+The VS Code debugging experience is powered by a generic debugger UI that communicates through the Debug Adapter Protocol (DAP) with a specific type of VS Code extension that we call a Debug Adapter (DA).
 The DA talks to a real debugger and translates between the DAP and the runtime specific debug protocol or API of the debugger.

-This means that the core of VS Code is fully decoupled from the specific debuggers, and this architecture allows VS Code to debug anything, as long as there's a Debug Adapter available, as illustrated here:
+This means that the core of VS Code is fully decoupled from the specific debugger, and this architecture allows VS Code to debug anything, as long as there's a Debug Adapter available, as illustrated here:

 <br />